Soundtrap/Spotify

 02

-We visualised every user’s position in real time.
+Reducing unintended conflicts by visualising every user’s position in real time.

 Showing a user’s position in the project prevented others from accidentally overriding their work.